clare-jisc/learn-wagtail-static-website/README.md

 #### PyPi packages installed as extras in terminal
 - pip install django-widget-tweaks
 - python -m pip install -U djlint

-#### How to use djLint for formatting
-- in terminal run
-  - `djlint . --check` for formatting html files (this is a beta tool)
-  - `djlint . --lint` for linting html files

 #### Diagram of html templates interaction